CoryBrown/Alzheimers_Drug_Design/README.md

 ## Getting Started
 Will be updated as the project progresses...

+### Prerequisites
+- Docker and Docker Compose installed on your machine
+- Git (for cloning the repository)

 Clone the Repository: git clone [repository-link] Navigate to Project Directory: cd Alzheimers-Drug-Design-Project